Skip to main content

 EF Go Ahead logo

 The rhythmic clacking of castanets, fragrant smell of paella, and awe-inspiring sights of castles and cathedrals are just a few of the things you’ll experience on a trip to Spain.
-The country has a history as rich as its churros con chocolate.
-You can see the remaining influences of Romans and Moors on architecture, cuisine, and even language.
-Even more permeating than Spain’s proud history is perhaps its inhabitants’ laid-back attitude.
-The long meals, daily siestas, and general ease of life might be even better than the sites.
-See for yourself on one of our Spain tours.
+The country has a history as rich as its churros con chocolate, and you can see the remaining influences of Romans and Moors on architecture, cuisine, and even language.
+Ready to soak up the best of Spain and get acquainted with the laid-back attitude of the locals?
 Read on for our insider tips for traveling to Spain.

 Currency: euro